The ABCs of GMOs

 “If you explained to the consumer exactly what has been modified and what the benefits are, you know, I think they’d be convinced.
 I think there is a viable future for it.”

 Anderson says he sees important benefits for his business from genetically modified products, particularly in terms of increasing shelf life.

 “For instance, you can take a strawberry and, as opposed to a seven-day shelf life, you can give it a 14-day shelf life, just by modifying some genes so it doesn’t decompose as fast.

 However, products like baby food are “very, very, very delicate” topics.

 “Everything is best-before, everything is date checked, that sort of thing.”

 However, he says, there are benefits for retailers “if you can take a baby food, and extend the shelf-life on it whilst quality and nutrition all remain the same.”

 Those benefits end up being passed on to the consumer, Anderson says.
-The cost of throwing away food that isn’t sold before its expiry date is worked into the price we pay for groceries.
-Less product in the garbage means lower prices for shoppers, and similarly, fresh food may last longer once in the consumer’s pantry or fridge.
+The cost of throwing away food that isn’t sold before its expiry date is worked into what we pay for groceries.
+Less product in the garbage means lower prices for shoppers, and similarly, fresh food may last longer in the pantry or fridge.